datafold/data-diff/README.md

     1. If they are the same, the tables are considered equal.
 Stop.

-    2. If their size is below the threshold, diff them locallly and print the results.
+    2. If their size is below the threshold, diff them locally and print the results.

     3. Else:  (they are different and above the threshold)